 When it comes to the term web design, many people associate it with a website’s overall look and feel.
-The design may incorporate a sleek logo, an eye catching color palette and beautiful images.
-The design could even be responsive and look great on a wide-range of devices like smartphones and tablets.
-Whatever the case, a good website must be good as long as it has a strong attention to web design right?
+The design may incorporate a sleek logo, an eye-catching color palette and beautiful images.
+The design could even be responsive and look great on a wide range of devices like smartphones and tablets.
+Whatever the case, a good website must be good as long as it has strong attention to web design right?

 Modern web design incorporates more than just good looks.
 People generally visit websites to consume content.
 If the content isn’t there, people won’t bother spending the time visiting or sharing the site, no matter how “good” the design may look.
 This is where a good user experience comes into play.

 People these days are utilizing the web to get things done.
 We use the web to communicate online, shop online, find something entertaining online, and even taking college courses…online.

 How great does it feel when you find what you’re looking for faster, easier and perhaps cheaper?
 Great right?
 How does it feel when you can’t find what you’re looking for?
 Not so great.
 When the user experience on a site isn’t up-to-par as expected, we tend to find something else to fulfill that immediate satisfaction.